Why Are the ARIMA and SARIMA not Sufficient: Secret Behind the ARIMA and SARIMA

 and the amplitude-frequency response is as

-Equation (\ref{eq:Hjw-L-lag-operator}) immediately admits the theorem, since in the interval $[0,~\pi]$, $|H(e^{jw})|$ are zero-valued at $Lw = 2k\pi, k = 0,1,2,3,...$.
+Eq. (\ref{eq:Hjw-L-lag-operator}) immediately admits the theorem, since in the interval $[0,~\pi]$, $|H(e^{jw})|$ are zero-valued at $w = 2k\pi/L, k = 0,1,2,3,...,L-1$.
 Intuitively, we consider a sine series $x(n)$ with period $L=12$ ($t=0:2\pi/L:100$) and take $12$-lag seasonal difference over it.
 The results are illustrated in Figure \ref{fig:L-lag-operator}.